Machine learning research

-We investigate whether machine learning can improve traditional high performance computing.
-We also explore scalable ways of training neural networks, for instance in the field of image recognition.
-Machine learning means that a computer learns independently from data and input.
+We are investigating whether machine learning can improve traditional high performance computing.
+We also investigate scalable ways of training neural networks, including in the field of image recognition.
+This project is part of the SURF Open Innovation Lab.
+Machine learning involves a computer learning independently from data and input.

 Cactus

-Traditionally, the main workloads run on a supercomputer consist of various forms of numerical simulations.
-Recently, scientists have started exploring the use of machine learning techniques to enhance traditional simulations, such as weather predictions.
-Early results indicate that these models, that combine machine learning and traditional simulation, can improve accuracy, accelerate time to solution and significantly reduce costs.
+The main workloads running on a supercomputer typically consist of various forms of numerical simulations.
+Scientists have now started applying machine learning techniques to improve traditional computational simulations, such as weather forecasting.
+Initial results indicate that these models, which combine machine learning and traditional simulation, can potentially improve accuracy and speed.

 Use cases

-To validate its approach and potential, we stimulate and support new and advanced use cases that enhance traditional HPC simulations with machine learning algorithms.
-We do so in close collaboration with scientific research groups.
-Four research proposals have been selected and granted in various scientific domains:
+To test the potential of this approach, we are supporting a number of use cases where traditional HPC simulations are enhanced with machine learning algorithms.
+We do this in close cooperation with scientific research groups.
+Four research proposals have been selected in different scientific fields:

-• Chiel van Heerwaarden (WUR): Machine-Learned turbulence in next-generation weather models
+• Chiel van Heerwaarden (WUR): Machine-learning turbulence in next-generation weather models

 • Sascha Caron (Radboud University): The Quantum-Event-Creator: Generating physics events without an event generator

-• Alexandre Bonvin (Utrecht University): 3DeepFace: Distinguising biological interfaces from crystal artifacts in biomolecular complexes using deep learning
+• Alexandre Bonvin (Utrecht University): 3DeepFace: Distinguishing biological interfaces from crystal artifacts in biomolecular complexes using deep learning

 • Simon Portegies Zwart (Leiden University): Machine learning for accelerating planetary dynamics in stellar clusters

-Caffe is one of the most popular frameworks for image recognition.
-Intel has contributed to this framework by improving Caffe performance when running on Intel Xeon processors.
+Caffe is one of the most popular deep learning frameworks for image recognition.
+Intel has contributed to this framework by improving the performance of Caffe on Intel Xeon processors.
 The goal of this project is to improve the scalability of Intel's Caffe performance on supercomputing systems for large-scale neural network training.

-Our focus is on highly scalable high performance training of deep neural networks, and its application to various scientific challenges, such as diagnosing lung disease, plant classification, and high-energy physics.
-For example, we are working on porting the large-batch Stochastic Gradient Descent (SGD) training techniques to the popular Tensorflow framework.
-Particular focus will also be on the rapidly developing medical imaging field.
-Because of the large-scale data dimensionality, the field of medical imaging needs large-scale compute and memory bandwidth and capacity.
+Our focus is on highly scalable high-performance training of deep neural networks, and its application to various scientific challenges.
+Think lung disease diagnosis, plant classification and high-energy physics.
+For example, we are working on porting large-batch Stochastic Gradient Descent (SGD) training techniques to the popular Tensorflow framework.
+Our particular focus is on the rapidly developing field of medical imaging.
+Because of the huge amounts of data, this field needs large bandwidth and capacity for computation and memory.

-We already succeeded in minimizing the time-to-train of several deep convolutional neural networks on state-of-the-art computer vision datasets such as ImageNet and beyond.
-Some of the highlights of 2017 were less than 30 minute training time on the popular Imagenet-1K dataset, as well as state-of-the art results in terms of accuracy on other datasets such as the full ImageNet and Places-365 datasets.
+We have already succeeded in minimising the time-to-train of several deep convolutional neural networks on state-of-the-art computer vision datasets such as ImageNet and beyond.
+Some of the highlights of 2017 included: less than 30 minutes of training time on the popular Imagenet-1K dataset, as well as state-of-the-art results in terms of accuracy on other datasets, such as the full ImageNet and Places-365.

 Valeriu Codreanu